lvzon/dsmr-p1-parser/README.md

 In addition to the above interfaces, most DSMR-meters also have additional interfaces, such as an optical [IEC 62056-21](https://en.wikipedia.org/wiki/IEC_62056#IEC_62056-21) serial interface and an S0 (DIN 43864) pulse-output (which is usually not accessible, unfortunately).

+Several versions of the official DSMR P1 standard are included in the `doc/` directory of this repository.
+Also included there are [notes on the broader IEC 62056-21 standard](doc/IEC-62056-21-notes.md), on which the P1-standard is based.

 ## The Parser

 This repository contains a parser for DSMR data-telegrams, based on the [Ragel state machine compiler](http://www.colm.net/open-source/ragel/), as well as the DSMR P1 specification documents (in `doc/`) and an example program in C for reading and parsing DSMR-data from a serial port in Linux (on any other POSIX system such as BSD or MacOS).
 To compile the Ragel parser and the example program, you need to install the [Ragel](http://www.colm.net/open-source/ragel/) state machine compiler (on Debian, Ubuntu and derivatives, simply do: `sudo apt-get install ragel`, on other systems you can `git clone git://colm.net/ragel.git`) and run `./make.sh`.
 In principle this parser can also be adapted for use on microcontrollers, although I haven't tried this yet.

-The parser has been tested with example data from all currently known versions of DSMR (2.2, 3.0, 4.x and 5.0.2), and with real data from a Landis-Gyr DSMR 4.2 electricity meter, with a slave gas meter connected.
+In addition to DSMR P1-telegrams, the parser can handle more general IEC 62056-21 telegram data, albeit with a very limited set of OBIS-objects, so that it can be used to obtain energy readings from many non-DSMR smart meters through the optical port.
+The parser has been tested with example data from all currently known versions of DSMR (2.2, 3.0, 4.x and 5.0.2), and with real data from a Landis-Gyr and Kaifa DSMR 4.2 electricity meters, in some cases with a slave gas meter connected.
 This code is open-source under the Apache 2.0 licence.

 ## Hardware specification